-This event is now open to all drivers (all run groups can drive and enjoy a ton of track time)!
+This event is open to all solo drivers (Yellow can attend with the Chief Instructor’s permission) and enjoy a ton of track time!

 Open to all car types (NER DEs always allow non-Porsche drivers)